snyssen/webb-launcher/README.md

 | 1     | card              | **name** (title), icon_classes (icon before text), children (body of card)                                                                                                           |
 | 2     | body of card      | **name** (text of the link or accordion), icon_classes (icon before text if link, or after text if accordion), children (body of accordion; *if unset, current node will be a link*) |
 | 3     | body of accordion | **name** (text of the link), icon_classes (icon before text)                                                                                                                         |

+The dashboard can also provide weather information based on the [OpenWeather API](https://openweathermap.org).
+To make use of this feature, please [Create an open weather account](https://home.openweathermap.org/users/sign_up) and [request an API key](https://home.openweathermap.org/api_keys).
+Then, inject the API key into the container using the environment variable `OPENWEATHER_API_KEY`.

 ## Lighthouse results